 Possessing proof of citizenship for your adopted child is important when it comes to all legal matters that may involve your child.
 Having worked with many families as an immigration lawyer, I know that it’s important to be attentive to this process and ensure that it’s completed.

-Please contact the Ranchod Law Group with offices in San Francisco, Santa Clara Bay Area, and Sacramento California, if you have any questions regarding the process of proof of citizenship or intercountry adoption.
-To schedule a consultation contact us at 415-986-6186 or at email@example.com.
+Contact the Ranchod Law Group in Sacramento or Stockton.
+If you have any questions regarding the process of proof of citizenship or intercountry adoption.
+To schedule a consultation contact us at (916) 613-3553 or at firstname.lastname@example.org.